Live Virtual Field Trips

 - We will travel far, far back in time to learn how our lives are intertwined with the long life of Earth.

 These are just a few of the journeys that we have prepared for you and your students.
 We have programs for grade levels K–12, all aligned with the Next Generation Science Standards and accessible to a broad range of student backgrounds.

 Each program runs for approximately 60 minutes (shorter with kindergarten and first grade programs).
 The virtual field trips bring students on two unique adventures: a Magical Museum Tour and a Deeper Dive interactive demonstration and class activity (both delivered via Zoom).
 Each of these two segments is typically 30 minutes long, with a five-minute break.
 We offer these live online experiences together with specially designed pre- and post-field trip activities to enrich and complement the content and conversations we’ll be having with your class.

-To learn more about specific programs by grade level below.
+Learn more about specific programs by grade level:

 Kindergarten-aligned, grades K–2 appropriate